Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

 Nevertheless, there are ways to activate insulin secretion without raising blood sugar.
 Sweeteners are one of them.

-Although they do not trigger insulin secretion in the same way in everyone, these artificial and natural sweeteners technically break a fast.
+Although they do not trigger insulin secretion the same way in everyone, these artificial and natural sweeteners technically break a fast.

-Additionally, sugar alcohols such as xylitol are usually not calorie-free, stimulate digestion, and may likewise break the fast (Natah et al. 19978).
+Additionally, sugar alcohols such as xylitol are usually not calorie-free, stimulate digestion, and may break the fast (Natah et al. 19978).